harshalahah/Model-Context-Protocol-MCP-Car-Control-Demo/README.md

   1) A simple OpenAI API → UDP bridge
   2) A full MCP server tested with Claude Desktop.

+# What is MCP?

+Model Context Protocol (MCP) is a new open standard (created by Anthropic, late 2024) that allows AI models to connect to external tools and data sources in a structured way.
+Think of it like a USB port for AI assistants -- instead of custom code for every tool, MCP provides a standard interface.
+AI can then call functions like 'unlock car' or 'check database' safely and consistently.

 # 🚗 Model Context Protocol (MCP) Car Control Demo

 This project is a **learning showcase** of how to connect AI models to external systems using both a simple bridge and a real MCP server.